TeachingOW/CPP-F25/problems/Assignment2.md

 ## Part 1: Flood Fill Algorithm

 ### Description
 The flood fill algorithm starts from a given pixel and fills all neigbour pixels of the same color with a new color until it encounters a boundary color.
-Use a `std::deque`  and a `visited` 2-d array.
+Use a `std::queue`  and a `visited` 2-d array.
 Assume the maximum image size is 1000x1000 pixels.

 Hint: Define the `visited` globally.